rethinkpriorities/squigglepy/README.md

 ## Run tests

+Main test engine is `pytest && pip3 install . && python3 tests/integration.py`, which can also be run via `make test`

+Formatting is `black . && ruff check .`, which can also be run via `make format` (black with fixes on) and `make lint` (ruff check).

 Use `black .` for formatting.

-Run `ruff check . && pytest && pip3 install . && python3 tests/integration.py`

 ## Disclaimers